 What would constitute a good diet for a runner?

-Are there advantages to running on certain terrains vs. others?
+Are there advantages to running on certain terrains versus others?

-Many of our athletes work closely with the doctors and physiotherapists at U of T’s David L. Macintosh sport medicine clinic and students can take advantage of a number of excellent online workouts through our Sport & Rec program.
+Many of our athletes work closely with the doctors and physiotherapists at U of T’s David L. Macintosh Sport Medicine Clinic and students can take advantage of a number of excellent online workouts through our Fitness & Performance program.
 The Runner’s Academy, based in Toronto, has quite a few good activation and recovery circuits on their Instagram account.
 Thinking about the future, if some of these new runners catch the running bug and want to do something more with it when the guidelines around social distancing change, they can join a running club.
-U of t’s track club has an excellent masters track program, UTTC Masters.
-This is a program for athletes between 20 and 70 years old, who train together and compete in events from the 60m sprint to the marathon.
-Joining a club and training with like-minded individuals can be extremely rewarding and lead to very special, long term relationships.
+U of T’s track club has an excellent masters track program: UTTC Masters.
+This is a program for athletes between 20 and 70 years old, who train together and compete in events from the 60-metre sprint to the marathon.
+Joining a club and training with like-minded individuals can be extremely rewarding and lead to very special, long-term relationships.

 Are you ever too young or too old to start running?

 No, we were born to run.
 Everyone can be a runner.
 Obviously, the way you begin running will be different depending on what you’ve done and how old you are.
 While some people might be able to easily start with a 20- to 30-minute run on their first day out, others may have to go the run/walk route.
 Running can make you happier, helps you maintain a healthy weight, strengthens your bones and joints, can add years to your life and I don’t think it’s ever too late to start.